TryItOnline/cixl/README.md

 ```

 ### Libraries
 The entire language is split into libraries to enable building custom languages on top of sub sets of existing functionality. ```use: cx;``` may be used as a short cut to import everything.
-The REPL starts with everything imported while the interpreter and compiler starts with nothing but ```use:``` and ```include:```.
+The REPL starts with everything imported while the interpreter and compiler starts with nothing but ```lib:``` and ```use:```.
 The following libraries are available.

 * cx/abc
 * cx/bin